wrench-project/wrench/doc/wrench_102.md

 by the base `wrench::WMS` class.
 A call to this member function blocks until some event occurs  and then calls a callback member function.
-The possible event classes all derive from the `wrench::WorkflowExecutionEvent` class, and a WMS can override the callback member function for each possible event (the default member function does nothing but print some log message).
+The possible event classes all derive from the `wrench::ExecutionEvent` class, and a WMS can override the callback member function for each possible event (the default member function does nothing but print some log message).
 These overridable callback member functions are: